-the following winter safety tips for in and around your home and business.
+The Inspections Department offers you the following winter safety tips for your home and business.

-- Large amounts of snow on roofs can cause problems and can be removed but should be done with great care.
-There are items located that you do not want to dislodge or damage on your roofing.
+- Large amounts of snow on roofs can cause problems and can be removed, but should be done with great care, as

-- Remove icicles or falling snow so it does not fall and damage the equipment around your home or business.
+- Remove icicles or falling snow so they do not fall and damage the equipment around your home or business.

 - It is very important to clear snow from around your foundation before thawing takes place.
-This effort will help to alleviate or lessen potential water problems when melting takes place.
+This effort will help to alleviate or lessen potential water problems when melting occurs.

-- Any snow and ice accumulation should be removed to make sure during melting there is no water damage to meter and service panel.
+- Any snow and ice accumulation should be removed to ensure there is no water damage to meter and service

-- When using any electrical cord or device outdoors only use outdoor receptacles with GFCI protection and devices that are in good working condition designed to be used outdoors.
+- When using any electrical cord or device outdoors, only use outdoor receptacles with GFCI protection and devices that are in good working condition and designed to be used outdoors.

 - Keep ice and snow shoveled away from gas meters, intakes, and exhaust vents around your home and businesses.
 These vents need to remain clear for proper air circulation and equipment operation.
-The accumulation of ice and snow around these locations poses a health and safety hazard.
-Xcel Energy and your local service technicians are responding to numerous calls a day pertaining to equipment failure due to snow and ice covered meters and vents.
+The accumulation of ice and snow around these locations can pose a health and safety hazard.
+Xcel Energy and your local service technicians are responding to numerous calls each day pertaining to equipment failure due to snow and ice covered meters and vents.

 - The chimneys and vents on your roofs need to be free and clear of ice and snow as well as to provide for proper operation.
 If you are at all concerned with the operation of your heating and ventilating systems you should contact your local licensed HVAC contractor.